+The legendary Joshua Light Show returns to the Exploratorium’s Kanbar Forum to improvise an immersive, otherworldly environment of light in collaboration with acclaimed musicians Julia Holter and Linda Perhacs.
 Watch as guests of Exploratorium After Dark collaborate in a hands-on, ears-on exploration of musical cultures from every continent with educator Michael Bradke.
 Sound artists Shane A. Myrbeck and Emily Shisko elaborate on their thought process behind their interactive sound installation, Fathom: Self-Assembling Music.
 This art work was presented in the Exploratorium's Kanbar Forum in 2013 and into 2014.
 Science of Cocktails at the Exploratorium celebrates the artistry of master mixology shaken with the science behind the craft.
 TV personality and comedian, Zane Lamprey (Three Sheets, Drinking Made Easy), takes an in-depth, hands-on look at the physics, chemistry, and biology of cocktails, and engages in an exploration of your favorite libations in ways you've never experienced before.
 Science of Cocktails at the Exploratorium celebrates the artistry of master mixology shaken with the science behind the craft.
 Take an in-depth, hands-on look at the physics, chemistry, and biology of cocktails, and engage in an exploration of your favorite libations in ways you've never experienced before.
 This short documentary chronicles the people, places, things, and ideas at the core of The Windows, a four-day trek from the back deck of the Exploratorium to the top of Mount Diablo.
 Led by artist Harrell Fletcher and the Exploratorium's Center for Art & Inquiry in the summer of 2013, the walk involved a dozen hikers and dozens more participants and learning experiences en route to the summit.

 http://www.exploratorium.edu/arts/the-windows Watch internationally renowned musician Roscoe Mitchell performing “Angel City” with James Fei on woodwinds and William Winant on percussion.
 All three are music professors at Mills College in Oakland.
 The World's First Book Printed with Conductive Ink!

 The Art of Tinkering is an unprecedented celebration of what it means to tinker: to take things apart, explore tools and materials, and build wondrous, wild art that's part science and part technology.
 Its cover is printed with a special ink that conducts electricity, allowing readers to make their own circuits right on the book and get in on all the tinkering fun.
 The wonder continues inside the book, where readers meet 150+ makers and learn the stories behind their beautiful and bold work.
 Brought to you by Karen Wilkinson and Mike Petrich at the Exploratorium's Tinkering Studio.
-This is not your average art book.
-Brought to you by the Exploratorium's Tinkering Studio, The Art of Tinkering is an unprecedented celebration of what it means to tinker: to take things apart, explore tools and materials, and build wondrous, wild art that's part science and part technology.
-Join 150+ makers as they share the stories behind their beautiful and bold work--and learn a few lessons in tinkering yourself.